FlexRank: Nested Low-Rank Knowledge Decomposition for Adaptive Model Deployment

 \subsection{Layer Decomposition}

-To initialize the shared decomposed parameters $\theta$, we first perform a layer-wise factorization of the pretrained weights $\{W_i\}$.
+To initialize the shared decomposed parameters $\theta$, we first perform a layer-wise factorization of the pretrained weights $\{W_l\}$.
 We seek an initialization that preserves the functional behavior of the original model and admits a closed-form solution, which we refer to as \textit{DataSVD}.
-Specifically, we compute low-rank factors $U_i$ and $V_i$ by minimizing the output reconstruction error
+Specifically, we compute low-rank factors $U_l$ and $V_l$ by minimizing the output reconstruction error

-where $\mathbf{x}_i$ denotes the input activations to layer $i$ and $\mathcal{X}_i$ is the corresponding distribution.
-In practice, \eqref{eq:datasvd_obj} can be approximated by sampling a matrix $\mathbf{X}_i \in \mathbb{R}^{n_i \times N}$ containing activation vectors collected from a calibration dataset, with $N$ chosen large enough to capture the principal directions of the data.
-As we show in \cref{app:layer_decomposition} and the space complexity can be made independent of $N$, scaling as $\mathcal{O}(n_i^2)$.
+where $\mathbf{x}_l$ denotes the input activations to layer $l$ and $\mathcal{X}_l$ is the corresponding distribution.
+In practice, \eqref{eq:datasvd_obj} can be approximated by sampling a matrix $\mathbf{X}_l \in \mathbb{R}^{n_l \times N}$ containing activation vectors collected from a calibration dataset, with $N$ chosen large enough to capture the principal directions of the data.
+As we show in \cref{app:layer_decomposition} and the space complexity can be made independent of $N$, scaling as $\mathcal{O}(n_l^2)$.

-Solving the objective via SVD crucially induces a natural ordering of rank components within each layer, which enables a tractable global selection of components across layers via dynamic programming, as described next. \begin{remark} Data-aware decompositions of this form have been considered in prior work (e.g., \citep{chen2021drone}).
-However, in our method it serves only as initialization to extract candidate submodels from a pretrained network.
+Solving the objective via SVD crucially induces a natural ordering of rank components within each layer, which enables a tractable global selection of components across layers via dynamic programming, as described next. \begin{remark} Data-aware decompositions of this form are not new, and they have been in prior work (\eg{}, \citep{chen2021drone}).
+However, in our method, it serves only as initialization to extract candidate submodels from a pretrained network.
 Importantly, this initialization alone is not sufficient to recover good submodels, as we show in \cref{sec:experiments}. \end{remark}